 Since 1992, Young Eagles flights have been safely conducted in nearly every type of general aviation aircraft, from light planes to business jets, and everything in between.

 These flights for your child are offered at no cost to you.
 We cover the costs.
+Also this is not just a one time offer, your child can ride with us at every event we host up till their 18th birthday.

 What is EAA?

 EAA, the Experimental Aircraft Association, is an international aviation membership association founded in 1953 and headquartered in Oshkosh, Wisconsin.
 Local chapters are located in all 50 states and many countries.
 Members are aviation enthusiasts of every age group, including many airline and commercial pilots, engineers, business people, and even astronauts.
 They enjoy all types of airplanes, including "experimental" aircraft, those aircraft built by individual craftsmen, rather than in a factory.
 “Experimental” refers to the category of aircraft designated by the FAA for these types of airplanes.
-Similar to standard category aircraft, Experimental aircraft are inspected and certified airworthy by FAA.
+Similar to standard category aircraft, As with all aircraft, Experimental aircraft are inspected and certified airworthy by FAA.

 Why was the EAA Young Eagles program developed?